Check Out Some Excellent LinkedIn Hacks for Your Small Business

-LinkedIn can do a lot for your small business, if you are willing to invest a little time in these LinkedIn hacks.
+LinkedIn can do a lot for your small business, if you are willing to invest a little time.
+So take a look at these LinkedIn hacks for your small business.

-Even if all you do is add your business’s name, it will still help you.
-Why?
-It’s because you can use LinkedIn to start to differentiate your business from other, similarly named ones.
+Even if all you do is add the name of your business, it will still help you.
+But why?
+It is because you can use LinkedIn to start to differentiate your business from others with similar names.
 If your business is XYZ, Inc., is that the one in Utah or the one in Hawaii?
 What does your company do?

 Listing your business also means that:

-- The company name is spelled correctly, including whether it is an LLC or a corporation
+- The company name is spelled correctly.
+And this includes whether it is an LLC or a corporation.

 - The company page is clickable in your profile

-- When you hire more people, they will also be listed under your company (if they make sure to add their experience with you to their own profiles)
+- When you hire more people, they will also be listed under your company.
+But this is only true if they make sure to add their experience with you to their own profiles.

-And if you don’t list your business, not only will it not be found, but LinkedIn’s matching software might accidentally say you are working for a similarly-named business.
+And if you do not list your business, not only will it not be found, but LinkedIn’s matching software might accidentally say you are working for a business with a similar name.
 Awkward.

 Pro tip: make sure to refer to your company’s purpose in as many different ways as you can.
-This is because this information is all searchable, and you want to account for what people might be searching for when they find your business.
+This is because this information is all searchable.
+Here, you want to account for what people might be searching for when they find your business.
 For example, for a law firm, you might write:

 We are experienced attorneys.
 Contact our lawyers today.

 So consider all the ways people might search.
-If your company is in the Chicago suburbs, you might want to mention it’s in Chicagoland, which is a recognized name for that area.
+If your company is in the Chicago suburbs, you might want to mention it’s in Chicagoland, a recognized name for that area.

 Got a new piece of equipment?
 Branching out to a new market?
 Moving to a new location?
 Hired new people?
 Celebrating someone’s retirement?
-Then while you are announcing all of that everywhere else, don’t forget about LinkedIn.
+Then while you are announcing all of that everywhere else, do not forget about LinkedIn.
 You can even showcase an employee’s non-work-related milestone or achievement, such as:

 - Congratulations to Erik and his wife, Dale, on the birth of their second child, Emma.